Home Latest News Women’s T20 World Cup: FINAL FRONTIER

 Women’s T20 World Cup: FINAL FRONTIER

-Dubai, Oct 3: The likes of India, England and South Africa will strive to end Australia's unrivalled dominance in the Women's T20 Cup, beginning with a double header in Sharjah on Thursday.
+Dubai, Oct 3: The likes of India, England and South Africa will strive to end Australia’s unrivalled dominance in the Women’s T20 World Cup, beginning with a double header in Sharjah on Thursday.

 Bangladesh will take on Scotland in the tournament opener in an afternoon fixture followed by a clash between Asian teams Pakistan and Sri Lanka later in the day.
 Political unrest in Bangladesh forced the International Cricket Council to shift the 10-team event to the UAE back in August.